JuiceboxJones/spndr-server/README.md

 '/auth/login'

 POST only.
-This endpoint is used for the authentication of user credentials. user_name and password are required.
+This endpoint is used for the authentication of user credentials.
+POST requires 'user_name' and 'password'

 ## Users